 You might want outside doors to the house to be locked at all times, or it might be smaller things like not putting wooden cutting boards in the dishwasher.
 Whatever little details and rules you have, you want to make sure your babysitter can follow instructions and sees eye to eye with you.

-If you want your kids to have more than just microwave dinners when your babysitter is watching them, then you'll want to make sure your sitter has some basic cooking skills at least.
+If you want your children to have more than just microwave dinners when your babysitter is watching them, then you'll want to make sure your sitter has some basic cooking skills at least.

-Plus it's nice if they can spoil your kids occasionally by making a treat like rice crispy squares or brownies.
-It makes a fun activity for your kids to do with them too.
+It's nice, however if they can spoil your children occasionally by making a treat like rice crispy squares or brownies.
+It makes a fun activity for your children to do with them too.

-You want the best babysitter you can get for your kids.
+You want the best babysitter you can get for your children.
 But maybe $30 per hour is outside your range, even if they're the best babysitter in the world.

 Babysitters charge based largely on their experience though.
 So don't expect to get a sitter with 5 years of experience for the price of a brand new sitter.